eparlato/social-networking-kata/README.md

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

 **CODE SUBMISSION:** Add the code to your own Github account and send us the link.

+## Instructions

+### Requirements

+  * Java 1.6+
+  * Apache Maven (tested with version 3.3.9)

+### How to build the project

+From the project root dir launch on the console the command

+    mvn clean install

+### How to run the tests

+From the project root dir launch the command

+    mvn test

+### How to run the application

+From the project root dir launch the command

+    mvn exec:java -Dexec.mainClass=it.eparlato.socialnetworking.SocialNetworkingApp

+Otherwise, go to /target and launch the command

+    java -jar social-networking-kata-1.0.jar